rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 ...

 // Wrap os.File with gzip.Reader
-// We can do this beacause new reader expects io.Reader implementation
+// We can do this beacause gzip.NewReader expects io.Reader implementation
 // as argument and os.File is implementing it decompressReader, err := gzip.NewReader(file)